netgroup-polito/CrownLabs/webservice/README.md

 Please **READ** this section before installing.

-Both if you are going to deploy our webservice locally or in a Docker container, you need to provide 3 environment variables:
+Both if you are going to deploy our webservice locally or in a Docker container, you need to provide 4 environment variables:

 * OIDC_PROVIDER_URL
 * OIDC_CLIENT_ID
+* OIDC_REDIRECT_URI
 * APISERVER_URL

-*OIDC_PROVIDER_URL* and *OIDC_CLIENT_ID* are parameters used by our library to setup the **OpenID Connect** protocol.
+*OIDC_PROVIDER_URL*, *OIDC_CLIENT_ID*  and *OIDC_REDIRECT_URI* are parameters used by our library to setup the **OpenID Connect** protocol.
+More in detail, the provider URL is the IdentityProvider you are going to contact (in our case our keycloak).
+The client id is the client id that your IdentityProvider is going to accept.
+The redirect URI is the URL you are going to be redirected after you complete the login.
+Please **NOTE** that if you are going to run the webservice locally, this will be something like http://localhost:8000 , while in production this will correspond to our website URL https://crownlabs.polito.it .

 *API_SERVER_URL* is the url to the API server to whom our Kubernetes library interact with.
-In our case, this is the combination of *URL:PORT* of our Kubernetes.
+In our case, this is our Kubernetes address.

 For further information about these protocols and infrastructure, please refer to [How it works](#how-it-works) section.